-Plus, the constant ringing of the doorbell can be pretty stressful for both cats and dogs.
+The constant ringing of the doorbell can be pretty stressful for both cats and dogs.
 Most of our pets are highly attuned to and affected by the sound of our doorbell ringing.
-They can often go bonkers at just one ring, let alone a series of rings in a short amount of time.
+They can often go bonkers at a single ring.
+Let alone a series of rings in a short amount of time.
 Set your pet up in a quiet back room with a radio or TV playing softly to drown out the noise.
 Noise generators like the ones found on mynoise.net can be soothing.
 This will help keep them safe and calm during the peak hours of trick or treating.